Block 5A, South Sudan: Controversy

-A report by Human Rights Watch published in 2003 claimed that Lundin and other oil companies had deliberately ignored the violent methods the Sudanese government had used to clear land for the companies' activities.
+A report by Human Rights Watch published in 2003 claimed that Lundin Oil and other oil companies had deliberately ignored the violent methods the Sudanese government had used to clear land for the companies' activities.

 The report said "Human Rights Watch believes that the companies in the two oil consortiums during the 1998-2002 period covered in this report, Talisman (Blocks 1, 2 and 4) and Lundin Petroleum (Block 5A), and their partners CNPC, Petronas and OMV, have benefitted from the government's continued abuses of human rights".

 There was an outcry in Sweden, and Lundin sold its stake to Petronas.

 In their 2006 Annual Report, Lundin emphasises that they paid strict attention to international norms related to human rights, and that they implemented a Community Development and Humanitarian Assistance Program to assist local communities in obtaining water supply, health care and education.

 Talisman Energy, a Canadian company, had already been subject to a critical report prepared for the Canadian government in 2000, although it denied knowing of any human rights abuses.

 In October 2002, Talisman announced that it was selling its interests in Sudan to ONGC Videsh.

 The Talisman President said "Shareholders have told me they were tired of continually having to monitor and analyse events relating to Sudan".

 OMV eventually closed the deal to sell its stake to ONGC in May 2004, backdated to 1 January 2003.

 In June 2010, a Swedish public prosecutor said an inquiry was being opened into whether any of Lundin's Swedish employees broke the law.
 The investigation was triggered by an 8 June 2010 report published by the European Coalition on Oil in the Sudan, an NGO based in the Netherlands.

 The report claims that Lundin's decision to explore and then extract oil from Block 5A started the war for control of the area.
 The report asserts that Lundin contributed material used in the war and cooperated with the forces responsible for many of the crimes.